Equidistribution of $\alpha p^{\theta}$ with a Chebotarev condition and applications to extremal primes: Proofs of intermediate results

 We now provide details of the proof. \begin{proof} We first consider the function

-for a single conjugacy class $C$ where $\Lambda$ denotes the von-Mangoldt function.
+for a single conjugacy class $C$.
 We use partial summation to pass on to the bounds for $F(-\theta/2 -i\theta\tau)$.
 As in \cite{L-O}, in order to use Hecke $L$-functions, we need to consider the ramified primes as well, (which are later removed).
 For $\Re s>1$, let where $\chi$ runs over the irreducible characters of $H= Gal(L/E)$ and $E$ is the fixed field of $H$, the cyclic subgroup of $G$ generated by a chosen element $g \in C$.
 Note that

 where for an unramified prime $\frakp \subseteq \mathcal{O}_K,$ and $|\Theta(\frakp ^m)|\leq 1$ if $\frakp $ ramifies in $L$.
 We use Perron's formula to estimate $F(-\theta/2 -i\theta\tau)$ by considering partial sums of $Z(s)$, which include the ramified primes as well.
 Define